aspose-cells/Aspose.Cells-API-References/english/javascript-cpp/plotarea/_index.md

 ### getX() {#getX--}

-Gets or gets the x coordinate of the upper left corner of plot-area bounding box in units of 1/4000 of the chart area.
+Gets or sets the x coordinate of the upper left corner of the plot-area bounding box in units of 1/4000 of the chart area.

 ```javascript
 getX() : number;